iCodeWalker/three-js-post-processing/readme.md

    5. Instantiate a RenderPass and add it to effectComposer with addPass(...)

    6. In tick() function we need to replace the renderer.render(...) with effectComposer.render()

+8. Dot Screen Pass

+   1. Import the DotScreenPass.
+   2. Instantiate it and add it to the effectComposer after the renderPass.
+   3. We can disable the pass with enabled = false.

+9. Glitch Pass

+   1. Import the GlitchPass.
+   2. Instantiate it and add it to the effectComposer.
+   3. Some passes have editable properties.
+Change the 'goWild' property to true

+10. RGB Shift Pass

+    1. Import the RGBShift.
+But RGBShift is available as a shaders,and We need to use it with a 'ShaderPass'.
+    2. Instantiate the ShaderPass with the RGBShiftShader as a parameter and add it to effectComposer.

+    3. FIXING THE COLOR:
+       IMPORTANT POINT :
+       "Since we are using EffectComposer, the colors are darker."

+       This is because the renderer.outputEncoding = THREE.sRGBEncoding dosen't work anymore because we are rendering inside the render target and those render targets dosen't support encoding.

+       The EffectComposer dosen't support the encoding, but we can add a pass that can fix the color.
+       This pass is "GammaCorrectionShader" and it will convert the linear encoding to a sRGB encoding.

+       GammaCorrectionShader is not great for performances.